-These are classic PFT based workouts that will not only challenge your group but help with acing the PFT exercises like pullups, pushups, situps as well.
-You can get creative with this one and add in other transition exercises like crab walks, wheel barrow races, forward rolls, etc.
+These are classic PFT-based workouts that will challenge your group and help with acing the PFT exercises (pull-ups, push-ups, sit-ups).
+You can get creative with this one and add in other transition exercises like crab walks, wheelbarrow races, forward rolls, etc.

-PS — Check out my Fitness APP for iPhone/iPad for a mobile library of more than 115 exercises.
+P.S.: Check out my Fitness APP for iPhone/iPad for a mobile library of more than 115 exercises.

 Stew Smith is a former Navy SEAL and fitness author certified as a Strength and Conditioning Specialist (CSCS) with the National Strength and Conditioning Association.
 Visit his Fitness eBook store if you're looking to start a workout program to create a healthy lifestyle.
 Send your fitness questions to firstname.lastname@example.org.

 Whether you're thinking of joining the military, looking for fitness and basic training tips, or keeping up with military life and benefits, Military.com has you covered.
 Subscribe to Military.com to have military news, updates and resources delivered directly to your inbox.